fahimasqalani/PotholeDetector/README.md

 # PotholeDetector
-Create a system that can detect any pothole in the city
+Create a system that can detect any pothole in the city.